The Collection picks up closely after where The Collector ended. Arkin, who was

 Read the review of The Collector!

-From Letterboxd: Arkin escapes with his life from the vicious grips of "The Collector" during an entrapment party where he adds beautiful Elena to his "Collection."
+Letterboxd summary: Arkin escapes with his life from the vicious grips of "The Collector" during an entrapment party where he adds beautiful Elena to his "Collection."
 Instead of recovering from the trauma, Arkin is suddenly abducted from the hospital by mercenaries hired by Elena's wealthy father.
 Arkin is blackmailed to team up with the mercenaries and track down The Collector's booby trapped warehouse and save Elena.

 Ratings from around the web